AstroBarker/athelas/README.md

  - [x] Write Taylor functions
  - [x] Write functions to orthogonalize them
  - [ ] Output overhaul - write basis terms and all coefficients
- - [ ] Separate out nNodes from order where they should be distinct.
+ - [x] Separate out nNodes from order where they should be distinct.
+    - Broken
- - [ ] We need to replace instances of Lagrange with Taylor, etc
+ - [x] We need to replace instances of Lagrange with Taylor, etc
-    - [ ] SlopeLimiter needs changes, FluidDiscretization...
+    - [x] SlopeLimiter needs changes, FluidDiscretization...
     - [x] Initialization?
-    - [ ] Node Coordinate?
+    - [x] Node Coordinate?
 Grid?
+ - [ ] Fix BoudnaryConditions

 * TODO: Everything
  - [ ] Update Grid to depend opn GridStructures